nupurgupta30/chat-application/README.md

 ## Description
 This is a chat application that allows real-time messaging, mood sharing, and gamification through tree growth based on interactions.
+It's not complete, many features and functionalities are still left tp be added.

 ## Features
 - Real-time messaging